Motorola Edge 50 series: Availability and pricing

 The Motorola Edge 50 Neo was introduced in September 2024 with an emphasis on design and color collaboration with Pantone.
 In Europe, it is priced starting at €399, with availability announced for Europe, Latin America, and Asia.

 Reception

 Reviewers noted the Neo’s distinctive design and the Pantone‑tuned colour options, along with its slim and lightweight build.
 Its 144 Hz P‑OLED display and IP68 rating, combined with fast charging for its 4310mAh battery, were identified as noteworthy.
 However, some criticism was directed at the Mediatek 7300 chipset for intensive tasks, as well as observations regarding inconsistent low‑light performance from the ultrawide camera and the use of UFS 2.2 storage.

 Motorola Edge 50 Pro

 The Motorola Edge 50 Pro (also known as Motorola X50 Ultra in China) was announced on April 3, 2024.
 It measures 161.2 x 72.4 x 8.2 mm and weighs 186 grams.
 The device is built with a glass front, an aluminum frame, and a silicone polymer (eco leather) or acetate back, and is rated IP68.
+The phone was succeeded by Motorola Edge 60 Pro.